 After completing the MBSR-X, or if you have other prior mindfulness meditation experience, and wish an in-depth training to make mindfulness a way of life, this program is for you.
 The Mindsight Intensive is structured to be transformative, integrative and healing.
 It is a sort of boot camp, immersing students into the direct and in-depth exploration of direct experience through mindsight.
-Access to the open plane of unexpected possibilities is the unfailing orientation we maintain throughout our hard work of insight.

 People who decide to make mindfulness a way of life or who already have mindfulness meditation experience can join the advanced, intensive mindfulness program called Mindsight Intensive.
 The weekly group focuses in depth on many aspects of mindfulness and runs throughout the academic year for 36 consecutive sessions.
 In starting this program, you don’t need to be an expert.
 All you need is a passion for discovering your essence, combined with a dogged determination in actually doing the required work for your own transformation.

 This program is intensive and provides an in-depth journey for people who want to make mindfulness a way of life and use its power to assist in the longterm maintenance of health.
 Based on the introductory principles laid out in the extended Mindfulness-based Stress Reduction Programs (MBSRP-X), the Mindsight Intensive is a mindfulness meditation program that follows similar workshop techniques as a way of providing an interactive and experiential learning experience.
 Every session is structured so as to include a guided meditation practice, group-interactive processing, lecture and Q&A periods, during which participants can address personal issues arising from their meditation experiences.
 This program is educational and not a psychotherapy group.
 It is open to the general public, and particularly to those who already have some foundational mindfulness meditation experience.